A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 - persist through difficulty

-If reasoning is consistently bypassed now, effort starts to feel unnatural later.
+If reasoning is consistently bypassed now, it will feel unnatural later.

 That window doesn’t close overnight.